silberzwiebel/muensterhack-bingo/README.md

 Since it's a HTML-File, you can open it easily on any platform.

-Perfect for mobile devices, where you can play more discretly in the meeting!
+Perfect for mobile devices, so you can play more discretly in the meeting!

 ## How to use